-Dow manages the team of Regional Presidents, overseeing strategic planning, Program development, and fund-raising.
-Dow has more than 30 years of professional educational leadership experience.
+Dr. John Dow manages a team of seven Regional Presidents and Managing Directors, overseeing strategic planning, program development, and fundraising.
+Dow has more than 30 years of professional leadership experience in education.

-Dow has been recognized with numerous educational awards throughout his career, including the Black Businesses and Professional Women’s Association Man of the Year; and the Indiana State University Distinguished Alumni Award.
-Additionally, The Executive Educator named Dow one of North America’s top School Educators.
+Dow earned his Bachelor’s Degree in Biology and Physical Education from Indiana State University, his Master’s Degree in Education with a Counseling Emphasis from Indiana State University, and his Doctorate Degree in Educational Administration from Michigan State University.
+He has been recognized with numerous educational awards throughout his career, including the Black Businesses and Professional Women’s Association’s Man of the Year, and the Indiana State University Distinguished Alumni Award.
+The Executive Educator also named Dow one of North America’s top school educators.